SPLC report: Hate groups in decline as views hit mainstream

 The SPLC is a liberal advocacy organization that, in addition to monitoring hate groups, files lawsuits over justice issues and offers educational programs to counter prejudice.
 Frequently criticized by conservative groups as biased, the nonprofit group has faced lawsuits in the past over its designation of various organizations as hate groups.

-Aaron Morrison is a national writer on AP’s Race & Ethnicity team.
+Aaron Morrison, who reported from New York, is a national writer on AP’s Race & Ethnicity team.
 Follow him on Twitter at: https://www.twitter.com/aaronlmorrison.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.